RayRayHanHan/Real-Time-Deepfake-Pipeline/README.md

 - Use state-of-the-art audio and video deepfake models and build a real-time pipeline for a live video call.
 - Focus on choosing efficient models that ensure high-quality, low-latency performance for both audio and video deepfakes during live interactions.
-- Create a pipeline to automate the process, with a user interface (UI) that integrates with video calling platforms such as Skype or other alternatives to facilitate real-time deepfake interaction.
+- Create a pipeline to automate the process, with an user interface (UI) that integrates with video calling platforms such as Skype or other alternatives to facilitate real-time deepfake interaction.

 This repository provides a complete real-time deepfake system for both voice and video conversion.
 It consists of a **server-client architecture** where:

 - **Audio System:**
+  - The **client** captures your microphone input, sends it to the server for real-time conversion, and plays the modified voice during live calls (e.g., Skype, VB-Audio).
   - The **server** performs voice conversion using **Diff-HierVC**.
-  - The **client** captures your microphone input, sends it to the server for real-time conversion, and plays the modified voice during live calls (e.g., Skype, VB-Audio).

 - **Video System:**
-  - The **server** performs face swapping using **Deep-Live-Cam**.
   - The **client** captures webcam video, sends frames to the server, and returns modified frames to an OBS virtual camera for real-time deepfake video applications.
+  - The **server** performs face detection and face swapping using **insightface** and perofrms face enhancing using **GFPGAN**.

 > **Note:** The pre-trained models are too large for GitHub.
 Download them manually using the links below and place them into the specified directories.